16 April 2017 : Clinical Research

-RESULTS: All mean CT values were significantly higher in the split-bolus protocol than in the multiphasic protocol (all P.05).
+RESULTS: All mean CT values were significantly higher in the split-bolus protocol than in the multiphasic protocol (all P<.05), except for the hepatic vein (P>.05).
 The ED was significantly lower in the split-bolus protocol, corresponding to a dose reduction of 66% compared to the multiphasic protocol (P<.05).
 The scores of the branches of the hepatic vein in the split-bolus protocol were not lower than those in the multiphasic protocol.

 CONCLUSIONS: For the preoperative HCC patients, the split-bolus combined phase CT examination meets the diagnostic requirement of surgical planning, with approximately 60% reduction in the radiation dose.